Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 ```html
 ctx.fillStyle = 'hsl(' + Math.random() * 360 + ', 100%, 30%)'
 ```
-so the background changes colour randomly, and the fading of the character strings is harder to see.
+so the background changes colour randomly.
+Though the characters are still falling, and the fading of the character strings is harder to see.

 ![random background colour and falling characters](/a2_matrix_rain/random_bg_color.png)